Overview

 How promotions work

-Promotion discounts will only apply to the specific dates that fall within the parameters of the set up.
+• Early booking and last minute discounts will only apply to the specific dates that fall within the parameters of the set up.
 This means that, sometimes, the discount will only apply to specific nights, not to the entire booking.
-Here are some examples to help you understand how promotions work:

 • For Early booking: Imagine you set an early booking promotion for stays booked 75 days in advance of the check-in date.
 If a guest books a stay that spans from 73 to 77 days from check-in date, the discount will only apply to the last three nights (the portion at/over the 75-day purchase window), not the entire booking.